tanyagupta0201/DSA-Cracker-Love-Babbar/15-Bit Manipulation/README.md

 # BIT MANIPULATION
 Bit manipulation is the act of algorithmically manipulating bits or other pieces of data shorter than a word.
-Bit manipulation is something that has constant time complexity.It is an act of algorithmically manipulating bits or other pieces of data that are shorter than a word.
+Bit manipulation is something that has constant time complexity.
+It is an act of algorithmically manipulating bits or other pieces of data that are shorter than a word.

 Bit manipulation can obviate or reduce the need to loop over a data structure and can speed up coding as bit manipulations are processed in parallel.